 Instruments made under Acts

-Apart from their direct operation as sources of rights and obligations, Acts also authorise the making of other laws (mainly regulations) and instruments of various kinds (for example, providing for appointment of people to positions or determining fees and charges).
-Because the Legislative Assembly does not necessarily have time to attend to these matters, under our constitutional system the government of the day, acting through its departments and other agencies deals with them.
-For this reason, laws made the Legislative Assembly generally give powers to make regulations and other instruments.
+Apart from their direct operation as sources of rights and obligations, Acts also authorise the making of regulations and instruments of various kinds (for example, providing for appointment of people to positions or determining fees).
+Because the Legislative Assembly does not necessarily have time to attend to these matters, under our constitutional system the government of the day, acting through its directorates and other agencies, deals with them.
+For this reason, laws made by the Legislative Assembly generally give powers to make regulations and other instruments.
 In this way the law on a subject may be divided between the Act (laying down the main features of the proposal), regulations (dealing with more detailed rules which may need to change quickly) and other instruments to operate in particular situations.
-Because the power to make regulations is given or delegated by the Legislative Assembly, they are sometimes referred to a delegated legislation or ‘subordinate laws’.
-Although regulations are the most common type of subordinate laws, other kinds are rules of court and by-laws.
+Because the power to make regulations is given or delegated by the Legislative Assembly, they are sometimes referred to a delegated legislation or 'subordinate laws'.
+Although regulations are the most common type of subordinate laws, other kinds are rules of court.